bcace/ochre/README.md

 b = B1 * B2 * B3 * ... * Bn
 ```

-Obviously `a -= Ai` would not work because `-` is not commutative.
-Even collections can work as accumulators if we limit how they're updated and how their elements are accessed once the collection is filled up.
-When building a collection as part of the *back* buffer we can only allow adding elements to the collection.
+and obviously `a -= Ai` would not work because `-` is not commutative.

+Even collections can work as accumulators if we control how they're updated and how their elements are accessed once the collection is filled up.
+When building a collection as part of the *back* buffer we only allow adding elements to the collection.
 Then, in the second pass, when inspecting the collection's elements we only have to ensure that whatever we want to do with its elements we do *equally* to *all* elements, and no random access to specific elements is allowed.

 ## Concurrency safety in Ochre

-The purpose of Ochre as a language is to ensure concurrency safety with a set of high-level rules based on double-buffering and accumulation.
-These rules should be easy to get the hang of while still being flexible enough for expressing various forms of agent interactions.
+Ochre language ensures concurrency safety with a set of high-level rules based on double-buffering and accumulation.
+These rules should be easy to learn and apply while still being flexible enough for expressing various forms of agent interactions.

 For semantic analysis based on these rules the following information must be known:

 1. **Which code belongs to which double-buffering phase:** simulation steps are split into interaction and action phases which correspond to the two double-buffering phases (accumulation and swap).
 Agent behavior code is written for specific phases, and all loops are implicit, allowing the Ochre runtime to distribute work among worker threads and synchronize them.